 Net interest margin, for the year ended December 31, 2015 was 3.65%, a decrease of 27 basis points compared with 3.92% for the year ended December 31, 2014.
 The decrease in net interest margin is largely the result of changes in mix and yield of interest-earning assets and cost of interest-bearing liabilities.
 The decline in our net interest margin for the year ended December 31, 2015 relates to our purchase of additional investment securities, our utilization of an available "spread opportunity" and the increase in our 1-4 family loan portfolio, which contributed to a decline in yield on our loan portfolio.
 In anticipation of consummating the acquisition of First Independence, we purchased approximately \$30.0 million in investment securities to replace First Independence's investment portfolio of similar size that did not meet our investment criteria.
 We have since liquidated First Independence's investment portfolio.
-The "spread opportunity" involves borrowing overnight on our line of credit with the FHLB and investing the proceeds in FHLB stock, federal funds sold and other overnight assets, such as money market accounts in other financial institutions, resulting in a positive spread of approximately 25 basis points.
+The "spread opportunity" involved borrowing overnight on our line of credit with the FHLB and investing the proceeds in FHLB stock, federal funds sold and other overnight assets, such as money market accounts in other financial institutions, resulting in a positive spread of approximately 25 basis points.
 We utilized the spread opportunity to generate income to help offset the costs associated with the First Independence merger and our initial public offering.
-We can reduce or terminate the spread opportunity each business day and we do not presently anticipate that this opportunity would be part of our core earnings stream or strategy.
+We could reduce or terminate the spread opportunity each business day.
+We suspended the utilization of this strategy effective October 1, 2016.
 These changes for the year ended December 31, 2015 resulted in an increase in net interest income of \$4.9 million, an increase in average interest-earning assets of \$213.7 million and a decrease in net interest margin of 27 basis points.